 The Book of Revelation?
 Now that’s a tough one to tackle with kids.

 This lesson will get you started.
 By the time you’re done, kids will have learned that Jesus is invincible, and you’ll feel like an invincible teacher for having taught from Revelation in an understandable way!
 Includes a cool science experiment to illustrate invincibility.

-Passover Sunday School Lesson
+Palm Sunday School Lesson For Youth

 On Palm Sunday, we celebrate Jesus’ triumphal entry into Jerusalem and we then talk about His road to the cross that Friday.
 You can teach this lesson one week before Easter.
 It includes Jesus’ Triumphal Entry into Jerusalem, The Last Passover Meal, Judas’s betrayal of Jesus, and Jesus’ Crucifixion.
 This is a great time to invite kids who haven’t accepted Jesus’ gift of salvation to do so.

 Resurrection Elementary Sunday School Lesson for Easter Sunday